Leroy Combs

 Edwin Leroy Combs (born January 1, 1961, in Oklahoma City, Oklahoma) is an American former professional basketball player who was a small forward for one season in the National Basketball Association (NBA) as a member of the Indiana Pacers during the 1983–84 season.
 He was selected during the second round of the 1983 NBA draft by the Pacers.

+In 1990, Combs played for the Gold Coast Cougars of the Australian National Basketball League.